Warriors squander 31-point lead, Clippers tie series at 1-1

 Los Angeles wanted to do a better job stopping the late bursts each quarter the Warriors had in Game 1, and the Clippers were somehow able to claw their way back.

 Both coaches challenged their teams to be more poised in Game 2 following the ejections of Beverley and Durant in the opener.
 Beverley again pushed the limits but the sides avoided a testy encore, and he fouled out with 4:33 to go to roaring cheers from the sellout crowd.
-Durant left at 1:21.
+Kevin Durant fouled out at 1:21 with a third straight offensive foul.

 DURANT'S APOLOGY